Zambozoo/Egg-Manager/README.md

 * (Optional, but useful) An implementation of disable_datapacks.mcfunction similar to eggsample and eggsemplar
 * (Optional, but useful) An implementation of enable_datapack.mcfunction similar to eggsample and eggsemplar

 I use multiple (58, one for each spawn egg) hardcoded datapacks for different crafting recipes, but those aren't necessary for all spawn egg uses.
+Any specific functions, looting tables, or recipes would go in these datapacks.
+The provided "ex_" folders refer to eggsemplar, "es_" folders to eggsample.

 Every folder in the "Eggmanager Example" folder is a datapack, and can be used together to get an understanding of how it works.